 Cases of molluscum contagiosum in children are actually more common than they are in adults because of the child’s immature immune system.
 This unsightly skin condition is caused by a virus which attacks the skin, and because a child is still developing his or her immunity, their body is less able to fend off this virus.

-Molluscum contagiosum in children is not typically dangerous; the bumps and redness don’t leave scars or damage the skin in any way.
+This condition in children is not typically dangerous; the bumps and redness don’t leave scars or damage the skin in any way.
 However the condition is contagious like any other virus and so it can spread to others, and even spread on the child’s own skin.
-Another concern regarding molluscum contagiosum in children is how unsightly it is; children are typically self-conscious enough without having to deal with this issue every single day!
+Another concern regarding molluscum in children is how unsightly it is; children are typically self-conscious enough without having to deal with this issue every single day!

 Treating the Virus

-Unfortunately many who are dealing with molluscum contagiosum in children don’t realize that it’s caused by an internal virus and try to address it with topical ointments and creams that do little for the condition.
+Unfortunately many who are dealing with MC in children don’t realize that it’s caused by a virus and try to address it with first aid ointments and creams that do little for the condition.
 They may assume it’s a rash or acne or some other type of irritation.
 When dealing with molluscum contagiosum in children it’s good to make sure you’ve gotten an accurate diagnosis regarding the condition and that you understand its cause so you can address it properly.

 Strengthening the immune system is good when addressing molluscum contagiosum in children.
 This may mean a multivitamin, a zinc supplement, and a healthy diet.
-Make sure the child is bundled up in cold weather and practices good hygiene so as to be protected from germs.
+Make sure the child practices good hygiene and don’t share towels.
 These sound like minor things but they help to address the virus that causes molluscum contagiosum in children.

-Addressing molluscum contagiosum in children is not easy for any family but remember that the condition is temporary.
+Addressing MC in children is not easy for any family but remember that the condition is temporary.
 Using the right treatment options can help it to clear up much quicker and can make the condition more manageable while it does.